-· Monthly Medicare premiums for Part A and Part B
+Monthly Medicare premiums for Part A and Part B

-Section 2.3 Here is the plan service area for Aetna Better Health of Virginia (HMO D-SNP)
+Section 2.3 Here is the plan service area for Aetna Medicare Better Health (HMO D-SNP)

-Aetna Better Health of Virginia (HMO D-SNP) is available only to individuals who live in our plan service area.
+Aetna Medicare Better Health (HMO D-SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.